Kindergarten Readiness Tips for Parents

-Sounding out simple words and correctly writing letters are paramount skills to kindergarten success.
-With a solid foundation in each of these skills, students will have the early tools they need for excelling in school.
-Yet not all preschools emphasize these skills, and not all children even attend preschool.
+Sounding out basic words and correctly writing letters are key skills for kindergarten success.
+With a solid foundation in each of these skills, students will learn tools they need for excelling in school.
 As a parent, there are several techniques you can do at home to help your child build these core skills.
-Grab some note cards, markers, colored sand, and a cookie sheet — and read below for some fun, engaging, and of course educational activities that you can do at home.
+Grab some note cards, markers, colored sand, and a cookie sheet — and read below for some fun, engaging, and of course educational multi-sensory activities that you can do at home.

-Learning to decode, or sound out words is a very important skill for school success, and one that is emphasized in many Kindergarten classrooms.
+Learning to decode, or sound out words, is an important skill for school success, and one that is emphasized in many kindergarten classrooms.
 Before students can decode words, however, they need to learn the names of each letter of the alphabet and their corresponding sounds.
-By doing so, they can then learn to blend these sounds together to read words.
+By doing so, they can then learn to blend these sounds together to read words, which is part of Orton Gillingham tutoring.
 Try following the tips below to teach your child these skills, and remember to always keep the activities fun, engaging, and multi-sensory!
 Read more at How to Boost Your Child’s Reading Readiness Skills – EBL Coaching.

 For example: